 You may like to read: What is Datum in GD & T

 Why datum targets use basic dimension?

-First of all, we need to understand that datum points are virtual or imaginary points just to establish the datum so that it can sit on the fixture.
+First of all, we need to understand that data points are virtual or imaginary points to establish the datum to sit on the fixture.
 Datum points do not play any rule in part form, fit, and function directly.
 However, it may affect indirectly.

 Datum Target Symbol